ampl/mp/doc/source/features-guide.rst

 Multiple objectives
 -------------------

-Many real world problems have multiple objectives; often this scenario is tackled by blending all the objectives by linear combination when formulating the model, or by minimizing each unwanted objective deviations from a pre-specified goal.
+Many real-world problems have multiple objectives; often this scenario is tackled by blending all the objectives by linear combination when formulating the model, or by minimizing unwanted objective deviations from a pre-specified goal.

+Alternatively, if some constraints are 'soft', they can be modeled by penalties included in the primary or secondary objectives.

 Many solvers can facilitate the formulation; the available functionalities are solver-specific.
-For other solvers, MP :ref:`emulates the multi-objective capability <multiple-objectives>`.
-Consult the ``obj:multi`` :ref:`option <solver-options>` documentation for the functionalities available on your solver.
+For other solvers, MP :ref:`emulates the blended and hierarchical mutliple-objective capability <multiple-objectives>`.
+Consult the ``obj:multi``
+:ref:`option <solver-options>` documentation
+for the functionalities available in your solver and `Multi-objective AMPL Colab notebooks <https://colab.ampl.com/tags/multiple-objectives.html>`_ for examples.

 .. list-table::
    :header-rows: 0